 I attended the prestigious Boston Latin School starting with the 7th grade and eventually graduated in 1988, bound for college where I majored in Japanese and East Asian Studies.
 I enlisted in the United States Air Force and also worked for a time for the United States government.
 Little did I know that the experiences I had would some day fuel my writing.
 Upon leaving the service, I worked in private security, handling a wide array of assignments including executive protection and corporate investigations.

-In 1998, I left the corporate world behind (okay, I was fired for writing a novel and storing it on one of the company’s computers…) and decided that now was the time to try my hand at writing full-time.
+Around the end of the millennium, I left the corporate world behind (okay, I was fired for writing a novel and storing it on one of the company’s computers…) and decided that now was the time to try my hand at writing full-time.
 I’d been writing doggedly since 1994, but now I no longer had a safety net (which tends to be how I work best) and with the need to succeed no matter what, I put my mind to becoming a professional author…

-…30 novels and countless short stories later, I’m blessed to be able to do what I love for a living.
+…40 novels and countless short stories later, I’m blessed to be able to do what I love for a living.
 Dreams are hard work, but anyone can achieve what they want if they’re willing to sacrifice and work hard for them.
 It doesn’t get easier, but it’s always rewarding.

-In 2015, I’m looking forward to setting new goals, pushing my boundaries further, and continuing to evolve as I walk my path.
+Every day I look forward to setting new goals, pushing my boundaries further, and continuing to evolve as I walk my path.
 Hopefully, this year will be full of great adventures, awesome people, and amazing learning.